dmiksik/openaire-cz-harvest/openaire_cz_data/dump/cz_pid_report.md

 - it has **no** row in `dataset_pids` with `pid_scheme = 'doi'`, and
 - it has at least one row in `cz_dataset_aff` (Czech affiliation).

-For each dataset we show:

-- main title and publication date,
-- OpenAIRE dataset identifier,
-- non-DOI PID values (with clickable PID URLs where applicable),
-- affiliated Czech organisations,
-- and repository / datasource information, where available.

 ### Datasets with handle only (no DOI)

 _Total: 18 CZ datasets with `handle` PIDs and no DOI._